jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### IsSupported

-A service environment may contain the same `interface` for accessing multiple systems.
+A service environment may hold the same `interface` for accessing multiple systems.
 But not every system is able to support the same features.
 You could solve it by creating a lot of different `interfaces`, but that would make the service layer more difficult to use, because you would not know which interface to use.
 Instead, you could also add `IsSupported` properties to the `interface` to make an implementation communicate back if it supports a feature at all, for instance:

 ```cs
 OrderStatusEnum IOrderFacade.GetOrderStatus();